flyingkukri/countexex/README.md

 For updates see: [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html).

-We have tested the installation on Linux and Fedora.
+We have tested the installation on Linux Ubuntu and Fedora.

 ## Building
 ### Dependencies